vippsas/vipps-partner/README.md

 3. The merchant can check the status of the application on [portal.vipps.no](https://portal.vipps.no) at any time.
+   Vipps does not have the capacity to answer emails with status inquiries.
 4. Vipps notifies the merchant **and the partner** by email that their application is approved, with thew new MSN, and that the merchant can use Vipps.